Marlins vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have won 10 of the 17 games they were listed as the moneyline favorite this season (58.8%).
+- The Marlins have been the moneyline favorite 18 total times this season.
+They've gone 11-7 in those games.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.